 If none of these options seem feasible, then your linen may be beyond the point of having a purpose in your inventory.
 There is nothing worse than having damaged inventory taking up precious space in your warehouse.
 There are several options you could use to get rid of them.
 Consider having an annual inventory sale.
 Clear out not only your damaged linens, but other rentals items that you just aren’t using.
 Advertise on wedding buy and sell pages, crafting pages and your social sites.
 Let other rental businesses in the area know you will be selling off some inventory.
 Other rental companies may want to purchase your items.
 Brides and grooms on a budget may have no issue purchasing a damaged tablecloth at a reduced price.

 After the sale, whatever is left can be donated or thrown out.
-Charities and Non-profit companies may take some of the damaged linens for their bake sales and other needs.
+Charities and non-profit companies may take some of the damaged linens for their bake sales and other needs.
 Schools and other facilities may also have a use for these items.
-When all creative uses have been exhausted, and you still have no use for them, it’s time to part ways and throw them out.
+When all creative uses have been exhausted, and you still have no use for them, it’s time to part ways with your damaged rental linens and throw them out.